sigasi/sigasi_insights/releasenotes/sigasi-4.01.md

 ## Inspect VUnit Test Results

 When you run VUnit tests in Sigasi Studio, the VUnit view is opened.
 This view presents a convenient way to inspect the test results.
 [![VUnit SystemVerilog Example](/releasenotes/4.1/vunit_verilog.png "VUnit SystemVerilog Example")](/releasenotes/4.1/vunit_verilog.png)

 You can also open the *Console View* to inspect the entire VUnit output.
 [![VUnit console view](/releasenotes/4.1/vunit_console.png "VUnit console view")](/releasenotes/4.1/vunit_console.png)

 # Check SystemVerilog Naming Conventions

 We know that many teams have their own coding conventions.
 When you are focused on getting a complex part of HDL code to work, it is not easy to simultaneously think about all the naming rules too.
 By checking the naming convention rules in the editor, it becomes easy to spot and fix violations immediately.
 This also assists new members of the team in learning the rules in a convenient and helpful way.

+We have made a short introduction video on [Naming Conventions][/screencasts/naming-conventions].

 [![Check SystemVerilog naming conventions](/releasenotes/4.1/namingconventions_systemverilog.png "Check SystemVerilog naming conventions")](/releasenotes/4.1/namingconventions_systemverilog.png)